sombriks/sample-htmx-spring/README.md

 - Used [functional endpoints][webflux] instead of traditional [web mvc][webmvc]
   to make this sample more similar to the [other][javalin] [ones][koa].
-- `RouterFunctions` demands specific routes to be declared first, this is why the configuration function looks slightly different than its kotlin and node counterparts.
+- `RouterFunctions` demands specific routes to be declared first, this is why the configuration function looks slightly different from its kotlin and node counterparts.
 - Spring webflux is built on top of [project reactor][reactive] and demands a functional thinking way, therefore the difference in controller code.